FrancesHitchcock/instagramClone/README.md

 Stretch goals were as follows:

 - Use JavaScript to render out all three posts
-- Increase the likes when clicking the posts
+- Increase the likes when double-clicking the posts

 Frances Hitchcock
 16 February 2026